 Injuries at Work as a Result of an Accident

 Some workplaces – like warehouses, construction sites and factories – may be more likely environments for an accident at work.
-But this doesn’t mean that you can’t suffer a work injury in an office environment.
+But this doesn’t mean that you can’t suffer a work injury in an office environment too.

-If any workplace is unsafe and an accident occurs, your employer may be liable for an accident at work claim.
+If any workplace is unsafe and an accident occurs, your employer may be liable for an workplace injury claim.

-Here are some of the most common accident at work compensation examples that we see, any of which could be the basis of an accident at work claim:
+Here are some of the most common compensation examples that we see, any of which could be the basis of an accident at work claim: